William H. Winder

-Brigadier General William Henry Winder (February 18, 1775 – May 24, 1824) was a United States Army officer and lawyer who served in the War of 1812.
+William Henry Winder (February 18, 1775 – May 24, 1824) was a United States Army officer and lawyer who served as a brigadier general in the War of 1812.
 On August 24, 1814, he led American troops during the disastrous US defeat at the Battle of Bladensburg, which led to the Burning of Washington by British forces.
 Winder was court-martialed for his role in the battle, but acquitted of any wrongdoing.
-He later became a leading attorney of the Baltimore bar.
+He later became a leading attorney in Baltimore.

 Early life and career

 Winder was born in Somerset County, Maryland.
 He was the nephew of Levin Winder.
 He graduated from the University of Pennsylvania, and from 1798 to 1812, practiced law in Baltimore.

 Winder testified at the impeachment trial of Associate Supreme Court Justice Samuel Chase in 1804.
 He unsuccessfully ran for Congress 5 times: for the U.S. Senate in an 1801 special election and the December 1816 special election; and for Maryland's 5th congressional district in 1808 and both the regular and special elections in 1823.